ondras12345/AlarmClock/docs/manual.md

 **Notes:**
 Individual DEBUG_* options have no effect if main DEBUG is disabled
+Active buzzer - a buzzer that makes noise on its own without the need to feed
+                it with AC signal (tone) - DC power is enough.
 1000UL - normal 16bit int would overflow, so this needs to be an unsigned long
 Button debouncing theory: [Allaboutcircuits' article][Allaboutcircuits debounce]